 - Use clear calls to action.

-At the end of the day, writing is writing, so if you feel confident writing B2C then should be absolutely nothing stopping you writing B2B.
-You’ll need the same writing skills and the same planning and organizational skills, the rest is down to understand your audience, and wowing them with your great writing ability.
+At the end of the day, writing is writing, so if you feel confident writing B2C then there should be absolutely nothing stopping you from writing B2B.
+You’ll need the same writing skills and the same planning and organizational skills, the rest is down to understanding your audience, and wowing them with your words.